mim/mim.github.io/t/cisc3620/lectures/02a-canvas.md

   * Parameterize the functions, e.g. a function to draw a tree with a given width and height.
   * Make the functions be _generic_ , e.g. a tree with its origin at the lower left.
   * Use transformations to translate the generic objects.

-### Source

-This page is based on <https://cs.wellesley.edu/~cs307/lectures/02a.html>.
-Copyright &copy; Scott D. Anderson.
-This work is licensed under a [Creative Commons License](http://creativecommons.org/licenses/by-nc-sa/1.0/).